mrribbits/ScullyCenter-Psychopy-Install/README.md

 | 5 | TMS Lab | — | — |
 | 6 | Testing Room | — | — |

-PsychoPy itself (and `psychtoolbox` in conda mode) installs at every facility.
+PsychoPy itself installs at every facility.

 ### Install modes

 - **Conda environment** — no admin needed; installs a per-user Miniconda if required.
-  Also installs `psychtoolbox`.
+  Also installs `psychtoolbox` for low-latency audio.
-- **Standalone app** — downloads the latest StandalonePsychoPy installer from PsychoPy's GitHub releases, runs it, then wires the relevant APIs into the app's bundled Python.
+- **Standalone app** — no admin needed; downloads the StandalonePsychoPy installer from PsychoPy's GitHub releases, runs it, then wires the relevant APIs into the app's bundled Python.
   (Standalone already ships psychtoolbox.)